 Michael Bowen graduated from the University of Western Australia with Bachelors of Law, Jurisprudence and Commerce.
-He has been admitted as a barrister and solicitor of the Supreme Court of Western Australia and is an Associate and Certified Practicing Accountant of the Australian Society of Accountants.
+He has been admitted as a barrister and solicitor of the Supreme Court of Western Australia and is a Certified Practicing Accountant of CPA Australia.
 Mr Bowen:

-- a. is a partner of the law firm Hardy Bowen, practicing primarily corporate, commercial and securities law with an emphasis on mergers, acquisitions, capital raisings and resources; and - b. supports the Managing Director on matters concerning the corporations law.
+- a. is a partner of the law firm Hardy Bowen, practising primarily corporate, commercial and securities law with an emphasis on mergers, acquisitions, capital raisings and resources; and - b. supports the Managing Director on matters concerning the corporations law.